 Aspen Mills Bakery & Bread Co.

-The Aspen Mills Bakery & Bread Co. is a Palm Springs institution, serving up some of the best bread in the city for more than 20 years.
+The Aspen Mills Bakery & Bread Co. is a Palm Springs institution, serving up some of the best bread in the city for over 20 years.

 You can find pillowy loaves in more than 30 flavors at around $5 each, and they have the best two sandwich options: the Aspen, which includes turkey with lettuce and onion on cranberry loaf, and the Coachella, which has a veggie option on nine-grain.